wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ### 1. Generating Deployable Code

-Run `wasp build` to generate deployable code for the whole app in the `.wasp/build/` directory.
+Running the command `wasp build` generates deployable code for the whole app in the `.wasp/build/` directory.

 ```
 wasp build
 ```

 :::caution PostgreSQL in production
-You will not be able to build the app if you are using SQLite as a database (which is a default database), you will have to [switch to PostgreSQL](#). <!-- TODO: update the link -->
+You won't be able to build the app if you are using SQLite as a database (which is the default database).
+You'll have to [switch to PostgreSQL](#) before deploying to production. <!-- TODO: update the link -->
 :::

-### 2. Deploying API Server
+### 2. Deploying the API Server (backend)

-In `.wasp/build`, a `Dockerfile` is describing an image for building the server.
+There's a Dockerfile that defines an image for building the server in the `.wasp/build` directory.

-To run the server in production, deploy this Docker image to some hosting provider, ensure that environment variables are correctly set, and that is it.
+To run the server in production, deploy this Docker image to a hosting provider and ensure it has access to correct environment variables (this varies depending on the provider).
+All necessary environment variables are listed in the next section.

 #### Environment Variables

-The server uses the following environment variables, so you need to ensure they are set on your hosting provider:
+Here are the environment variables your server requires to run:

 - `PORT`

-   The port number at which it will listen for requests, for example: `3001`
+  The server's HTTP port number.
+This is where the server listens for requests (e.g., `3001`).

 - `DATABASE_URL`

-   The URL of the Postgres database the app should use, for example:
+  The URL of the Postgres database you want your app to use (e.g., `postgresql://mydbuser:mypass@localhost:5432/nameofmydb`).
-   `postgresql://mydbuser:mypass@localhost:5432/nameofmydb`

 - `WASP_WEB_CLIENT_URL`

-   The URL of where the frontend app is running, for example: `https://<app-name>.netlify.app`), which is necessary for CORS
+  The URL where you plan to deploy your frontend app is running (e.g., `https://<app-name>.netlify.app`).
+  The server needs to know about it to properly configure Same-Origin Policy (CORS) headers.

 - `JWT_SECRET`

-   You need this if you are using Wasp's `auth` feature.
-Set it to a random string at least 32 characters long (use an [online generator](https://djecrety.ir/))
+  You only need this environment variable if you're using Wasp's `auth` features.
+  Set it to a random string at least 32 characters long (you can use an [online generator](https://djecrety.ir/)).

 <AddExternalAuthEnvVarsReminder />

-### 3. Deploying the Web Client
+### 3. Deploying the Web Client (frontend)

 <BuildingTheWebClient />

 The command above will build the web client and put it in the `build/` directory in the `web-app` directory.

-Since it's just a static client, you can deploy it to any static hosting provider.
+Since the app's frontend is just a bunch of static files, you can deploy it to any static hosting provider.

 ### 4. Deploying the Database